zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

-To learn about Linux system folderstructure, standard subvolumes and tips for your folderstructure have a look at [Folderstructure Recommendations](https://github.com/zilexa/Homeserver/blob/master/filesystem/folderstructure-recommendations.md).
+To learn about Linux system folderstructure, standard subvolumes and tips for your folderstructure have a look at [Folderstructure Recommendations](https://github.com/zilexa/Homeserver/blob/master/filesystem/folderstructure-recommendations.md), which is independent of the filesystem options described below.

 ## SYNOPSIS
 Technologies used: